keu/docs/astro/configure-deployment-resources.md

 1. Log in to the Cloud UI.
 2. Select a Deployment.
 3. Click **Create Worker Queue**
 4. Configure the worker queue’s settings.
+Note that you cannot change the name of a worker queue once tou create it.
 5. Click **Update Queue**.

 #### Assign tasks to a worker queue

 By default, all tasks run in the default worker queue.
 To run tasks on a different worker queue, assign the task to the worker queue in your DAG code.

-To assign a task to a queue, add a `queue` argument to definition of the task in your DAG with the name of the worker queue as set in the Cloud UI.
+To assign a task to a queue, add a `queue=<worker-queue-name>` argument to the definition of the task in your DAG.
+The name of the queue must be identical to the name of an existing queue in your Deployment.
 In the following example, all instances of the task run in the `short-running-tasks` queue:

 ```python
 feature_engineering = DatabricksSubmitRunOperator(